IanLunn/Hover/README.md

 <a href="https://www.buymeacoffee.com/ianlunn" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-blue.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" width="217" height="51" ></a>

-A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
-Easily apply to your own elements, modify or just use for inspiration.
+A collection of CSS3-powered hover effects to be applied to links, buttons, logos, SVG, featured images, and so on.
+Easily apply to your own elements, modify or just use them for inspiration.
 Available in CSS, Sass, and LESS.

 [Demo](http://ianlunn.github.io/Hover)  |
 [Tutorial](http://ianlunn.co.uk/articles/hover-css-tutorial-introduction/)